20 Años (Luis Miguel album)

-In 1991, the album received a nomination for a Grammy Award for Best Latin Pop Album in the 33rd Annual Grammy Awards and for Lo Nuestro Award for Pop Album of the Year at the 3rd Lo Nuestro Awards.
+In 1991, it received a nomination for Best Latin Pop Performance at the 33rd Grammy Awards, becoming Luis Miguel's third Grammy nomination.
+At the 3rd Lo Nuestro Awards, the album was nominated for Pop Album of the Year.

-This album was the album that confirmed the success that Luis Miguel had reached with his last album Busca una mujer.
-The album broke the record in Mexico of most copies sold in one weekend (600,000 copies during the release weekend).
+This album was the album that confirmed the success that Luis Miguel had reached with his last album Busca Una Mujer.
+In Mexico, it broke the record for the most copies sold in a single weekend (600,000 units).

 "Será que no me amas" had an "official choreography" that remains popular in Latin America to date.
 The album's second song, Oro de ley has become known among fans of professional wrestling for being the entrance theme of Japanese joshi wrestler Akira Hokuto.

 Promotion

 To promote the album, Luis Miguel began his 20 Años Tour on 12 July 1990 in Mexico City.
-On this tour he performed several shows at Mexico's Centro de Espectáculos Premier, these concerts were recorded and later released as a VHS video called Luis Miguel: 20 Años.
+On this tour he performed several shows at Mexico's Centro de Espectáculos Premier.
+These concerts were recorded and later released as a VHS video called Luis Miguel: 20 Años.